awsdocs/aws-doc-sdk-examples/ruby/example_code/iam/README.md

 # AWS SDK for Ruby code examples for AWS IAM

 ## Purpose
 This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate AWS Identity and Access Management (IAM).

+IAM is a web service for securely controlling access to AWS services.
+With IAM, you can centrally manage users, security credentials such as access keys, and permissions that control which AWS resources users and applications can access.

 ## Code examples